champagj/DMXReceiver/README.md

 # DMXReceiver
-DMX receiver to control Smart LEDS and relays using Arduino
+DMX receiver to control 2811 Smart LEDS strips using Arduino

 My firts repository.
 As stated in my profile, background in electronics so more comfortable with hardware than software..